heihaho/hello/README.md

 # vimSettings
-The vim setting inspired from amix
+The vim setting greatly modified from amix vimrc

 ## Core Feature
 * A light vimrc with only 7mb in size